 Office for Victims of Crime

-This Office of Justice Program has publications on a variety of general crime victim topics, including crime victim services, crime victimization, health, international issues, legal resources, specific populations and victim advocacy, as well as publications specifically addressing sexual violence.
+This Office of Justice Program has publications on a variety of topics relevant to victims of crime, including crime victim services, crime victimization, health, international issues, legal resources, specific populations, and victim advocacy, as well as publications specifically addressing sexual violence.

 Florida Crime Victims' Services

-Victims of crime, and often times lawful representatives, have rights regarding compensation and procedure, including being heard and presence at criminal proceedings.
+Victims of crime, and oftentimes lawful representatives, have rights regarding compensation and procedure, including being heard and present at criminal proceedings.
 These rights are laid out in accordance with states' guidelines.